elnashara/CodePerformanceComparison/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Vanderbilet License.
 This means you are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, subject to the condition that the above copyright notice and this permission notice are included in all copies or substantial portions of the software.

 ## Acknowledgements